 In terms of general attitudes towards Muslims over the last few years, Ashur says: “I have never experienced any animosity, antagonism or bad feelings from anyone.
 Of course we hear about discrimination, but for us personally, we haven’t had a bad experience.”

 Shamela: The area we live in is a very English area.
 We were considering downsizing, but how could we with our family?!
 This is our home now.

 Other families from South Africa are the Du Plessis Family, the Sterling Family, the Kuendig Family and the McKenzie Family.
-Also from Pakistan are the Al-Khaburi Family and the Chaudhry & Ghafoor Family.
+Also from Pakistan are the Al-Khaburi Family, the Chaudhry & Ghafoor Family, and the Masoud Family.
 From Turkey are the Yurt Family and the Yalin Family.
 From both Turkey and Cyrpus are the Noble & Barnett Family.